Strawberry Protein Muffins

 - 1 teaspoon vanilla extract

-- ½ cup strawberries, chopped into tiny pieces
+- ½ cup strawberries, chopped into tiny pieces, plus more for topping

-- Add wet ingredients: Mix in all wet ingredients.
+- Mix in all wet ingredients.
 Stir until smooth and blended, then lightly stir in strawberries and chocolate chips.

-- Serve: Once they cool, they’ll be firm and ready to eat!
+- Once they cool, they'll be firm and ready to eat!